 Continuing the discussion from Part 1, focusing on driving a consensus toward the key principles of a MaaS framework and how to integrate them into the operating model.

-The payment industry established and adopted operating standards to ensure interoperability - mostly through a cooperative self-governance approach.
-What can MaaS learn and leverage from them?
-How do we bring the right actors together to achieve the same outcome while allowing market competition and inclusive services?
-Certain threads run through the fabric of traditional consumer, and mobility, payment services: account management, transaction processing, reconciliation, etc. Determining the financial model requires knowing complex variables such as infrastructure resources (capital outlay), value proposition, booking channel, trip-type, customer segments and stakeholders.
-This session dives into MaaS payment system requirements, with discussion on we can re-use and re-purpose, and what we may have to re-invent.
+The payment industry established and adopted standards to ensure interoperability - mostly through a cooperative self-governance approach.
+What can MaaS learn and leverage from that?
+How do we achieve the same outcome while allowing market competition and inclusive services?
+Certain threads run through the fabric of traditional consumer as well as mobility payments today: account management, transaction processing, and reconciliation.
+Picking the right financial model requires knowing complex variables such as infrastructure resources (and capital outlay), value proposition, booking channel, trip-type, customer segments and stakeholders.
+What are the MaaS payment system requirements, how much can we re-use and re-purpose, and what must we re-invent.

 We all know the frustration.
-You’re a startup, software vendor or mobility services provider who wants to bring innovation to business and government markets.
+You’re a startup software vendor or mobility services provider who wants to bring innovation to business and government markets.
 What is a common blocker?
-Often it is the government procurement processes and procedures that (duly) require a competitive public procurement process that ensures transparency, accountability, inclusion, non-discrimination (think Title VI) and a fair and competitive business environment.
-Does this model still work well in the new world of shared mobility - one dominated by private sector innovators and start-ups coming into the MaaS space for the first time?
+Often it is the government procurement process and procedures that (duly) require a competitive procurement process to ensure transparency, accountability, inclusion, non-discrimination (Title VI) and a fair and competitive business environment.
+Does this model still work in the new world of shared mobility - one dominated by private sector innovators and start-ups coming into the space for the first time?